The impact of climate change

 CARE believes that everyone has the right to live on a healthy planet.

-Through our advocacy work, we call for immediate action to tackle the climate emergency and ensure that the voices of the poorest and most vulnerable people are heard at international climate emergency negotiations.
+Through our advocacy work, we call for immediate action to tackle the climate emergency and ensure that the voices of the women and girls most affected by climate change are heard at international climate emergency negotiations.

 Latest climate news and stories